 SARs and SERs describing DCSS components have been written for each type of approved DCSS.
 Information on operational commitments for a particular DCSS may also be found in the CoC or the site-specific license and TS.
 As DCSS designs vary, be careful to review the appropriate documentation.
 The inspectors can obtain copies of these documents from the appropriate regional division or cognizant SFST PM.

+If the inspector has questions or concerns that require additional technical or regulatory support, additional guidance can be found in IMC 2690, for obtaining additional support from headquarters.

 03.03 Specific Guidance